cadbox1/cadell.dev/content/posts/I-Write-Notes.md

 - coding - Actually developing code.
 - meeting - Sync time with people.

 I generally write down anything noteworthy and that usually turns out to be quite a lot.
+I wrote 13,783 bullet points and 80,984 words in my Daily Notes for 2020 and I'm up to 7,910 bullet points and 50,504 words so far this year.
 If in doubt, write it down.
 I'm always overwriting and underwriting so just experiment and find a level that works for you.
 I've also found myself being a bit too critical and trigger happy with wins and problems so I now prefer to put more in my general notes and leave the wins and problems for big stuff.
 That might be more of a me problem though.

 ## Weekly, Monthly and Quarterly Notes

 I ended up writing so many Daily Notes that it was hard to find anything so I started writing notes for larger periods of time to highlight bigger ideas.

 I have a Weekly Notes, Monthly Notes and Quarterly Notes document with the following structure: